Cluster Magnification, Root Capacity, Unique Chains and Base Change: Root Cluster Size

-For the proof of the corollary, we observe that for any $n$ we have some $E/K$ Galois with Galois group $G^n$ and $N_i$ normal subgroups of $G^n$ and $E_i$ subfield of $E$ corresponding to $N_i$.
+\begin{rem} In the above proof, we observe that for any $n$ we have some $E/K$ Galois with Galois group $G^n$ and $N_i$ normal subgroups of $G^n$ and $E_i$ subfield of $E$ corresponding to $N_i$.
 We observe that $N_i$ are not conjugate to each other in $G^n$ and they pairwise generate $G^n$.
-Hence $E_i$ are not isomorphic to each other over $K$ and are pairwise linearly disjoint over $K$ with $G$ as Galois group of each $E_i/K$. \end{proof}
+Hence $E_i$ are not isomorphic to each other over $K$ and are pairwise linearly disjoint over $K$ with $G$ as Galois group of each $E_i/K$.
+Thus we conclude the following.

+Let $K$ be a perfect field and $K'/K$ be a finite extension and suppose for a group $G$, direct products $G^n$ are realisable as Galois group over $K$ for each $n\in \mathbb{N}$.
+Then we get arbitrarily large finite families of Galois extensions of $K$ inside a fixed $\bar{K}$ which are pairwise non-isomorphic over $K$ and are pairwise linearly disjoint over $K$ with each having Galois group $G$ over $K$.
+This statement also holds for $G^m$ in place of $G$ for any $m\in \mathbb{N}$ as well as for $K'$ in place of $K$.